sveltekit-i18n/base/docs/README.md

 ## Config
 ### `parser`: __Parser.T__
-This parameter defines translation syntax you want to use.
+This property defines translation syntax you want to use.
 For more, see [Parsers](https://github.com/sveltekit-i18n/parsers#readme).

 ### `translations`?: __{ [locale: string]: Record<string, any> }__
-This parameter defines translations, which should be in place before `loaders` will trigger.
+This property defines translations, which should be in place before `loaders` will trigger.
 It's useful for synchronous translations (e.g. locally defined language names which are same for all language mutations).

 ### `loaders`?: __Array<{ locale: string; key: string; loader: () => Promise<Record<any, any>> }>__
 You can use `loaders` to define your asyncronous translation load.
 All loaded data are stored so loader is triggered only once – in case there is no previous version of the translation.
 It can get refreshed according to `config.cache`.\